 After 20 minutes, remove the tofu from the oven and it’s ready to go!
 In this case, we’ll be tossing it into the maple miso sauce, which we’ll get into next.

 How To Make Maple Miso Sauce

 While the tofu is in the oven, prepare the maple miso sauce.
 To do this, start by adding mirin to a small saucepan over med-high heat.
 Bring the mirin to a boil, and allow to boil for about 1 minute.

 Then, reduce heat and add miso paste to the mirin and whisk until it starts to dissolve.
 Once the miso has broken down, add rice vinegar, avocado oil, and maple syrup.
 Bring to a boil again, whisking continuously to prevent the maple syrup from burning.

 Once a smooth sauce has formed, turn off the heat.
 Pour the sauce over the crispy tofu, and toss till each piece of tofu is nicely coated.

-What To Serve With Crispy Tofu
+What To Serve With Miso Tofu

 With tofu as our plant-based protein source, I recommend serving this recipe with a side of complex carbohydrates and veggies to balance out the meal.
-Check out some great side dish ideas below:

 - Easy Roasted Zucchini With Parmesan & Basil